Evenwyne/programming-univbasics-the-assignment-expression/README.md

 ![Constant Assignment](https://curriculum-content.s3.amazonaws.com/prework/constant_assn.gif)

-Programmers call an assignment to a variable that is immutable, "setting a constant."
+Programmers call an assignment to a variable that is meant to be "not-change-able" or immutable, "setting a constant."

 Sometimes we want the programming language to yell at us if we try to change the value of certain variables.
 In real life, changing the value of the speed of light would be very bad for existence in this universe.
 If we had a program for doing space travel written in Ruby, we might want it to yell at us if we tried to change this constant's value.

 ## Return Value of an _Assignment Expression_